 - Expressing a craving or overwhelming desire to use drugs or alcohol

 - Substance use that makes it challenging for you to fulfill your daily obligations at home or work

 - Choosing to use drugs and alcohol despite negative impacts on relationships and situations in your life

 Recognizing some of the signs of addiction is one of the first steps to getting the help you need and beginning the road to recovery.
 Some of these signs may not be obvious yet, or you may not feel your life is being negatively impacted by your substance use.
-However, the earlier you get help for your substance use issues, the more likely it is that you can successfully recover.
+However, the earlier you seek out outpatient substance abuse or inpatient substance abuse treatment to help overcome your substance use issues, the more likely it is that you can successfully recover.
 So even one or two signs is enough to indicate a need for assistance.